isabella-goss/portfolio/docs/index.md

 * Responded to parent queries over phone and email.
 * Represented NC State University on panels designed for current and prospective parents.
-* Wrote [blogs](https://emas.ncsu.edu/pfs/blog/author/ijforst/) for a parent-focused audience.
+* Wrote [WordPress blogs](https://emas.ncsu.edu/pfs/blog/author/ijforst/) for a parent-focused audience.

 ### Google’s Season of Docs Program
 **Technical Writer -OpenSCAD** <br/>
 ___Remote, August 2020-Dec.
 2020___
 * Drove teacher adoption of OpenSCAD by creating a lesson guide/series of scalable lessons that teach the basics of STEM concepts using OpenSCAD.
-* Rewrote existing teacher-focused documentation to make it more accessible.
+* Rewrote existing teacher-focused documentation to make it more accessible to new users.

 ### Red Hat
 **Technical Writing Intern** <br/>
 ___Remote, May 2020-August 2020___
-* Tested and revised cloud-computing documentation.
+* Tested and revised existing cloud-computing documentation.
 * Collaborated with engineering, support, and quality control teams to gather and refine new requirements for accessible, customer-facing documentation.
 * Participated in internal courses and presentations related to minimalism in customer